<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Wed, 10 Dec 2025 00:00:00 GMT</pubDate>

-<description>A skill that installs frontend design taste into your AI coding tool.
-20 slash commands for typography, colour, layout, and motion.
-Teaches Claude Code to stop defaulting to Inter and purple gradients.</description>
+<description>Impeccable is a skill that installs frontend design taste into Claude Code, Cursor, and other AI tools.
+20 slash commands for typography, colour, layout, motion.
+Curated anti-pattern rules stop AI defaulting to Inter font and purple gradients.</description>

 <category>tools-tips</category>